 Then, drag the fill formula to copy it to other cells, and you should see something like this:

-TRUE indicates that multiples exist, while false means that there are no exact duplicates.
+TRUE indicates that multiples exist, while false means no exact duplicates exist.

-So you see in the example above, even though the word “seo strategy” shows up different times (seo marketing strategy, for instance), it’s not considered a duplicate.
+As you can see in the example above, even though the word “seo strategy” shows up at different times (seo marketing strategy, for instance), it’s not considered a duplicate.

-If you simply want to highlight those duplicates, you can also do that with conditional formatting.
+If you want to highlight duplicates, you can do that with conditional formatting.

 Click Home > Conditional Formatting > Highlight Cells Rules > Duplicate Values.